2019 Northern British Columbia murders: Manhunt

-By July 29, the RCMP reported that they were unable to locate the suspects, but reassuring the public of their continued presence in the Gillam and York Landing communities.
+By July 29, the RCMP reported that they were unable to locate the suspects, but cautioned the public about their continued presence in the Gillam and York Landing communities.
 On July 30, Northeast Ontario Provincial Police (OPP) received a report of two suspicious men with matching descriptions of McLeod and Schmegelsky near Iron Bridge, east of Sault Ste.
 Marie, Ontario.
 On July 31 at 10:30 AM, OPP James Bay Detachment was notified that the fugitives might have been travelling eastbound in a white vehicle on Highway 11 near Kapuskasing, carrying a firearm.
 Officers could not locate the subjects in either incident.
 On the same day, nine days after the manhunt began, Manitoba RCMP announced that despite inspecting over 11,000 square kilometres and searching more than 500 homes in Gillam, York Landing and their surroundings it had been unable to locate the suspects and so was "scaling back" its search operation.
 By August 1, more unconfirmed locations of the suspects had been reported to the OPP including Sudbury, West Nipissing, North Bay and Parry Sound.

 A breakthrough came on August 2 when Gillam-based tour guide Clint Sawchuk reported to the RCMP that he saw a blue sleeping bag at the edge of the Nelson River, near the entrance to Hudson Bay.
 On August 6, the RCMP announced it found several items believed to belong to the suspects on the shore of the river.
 A fresh search of the river by the RCMP on August 3 found a damaged rowboat below the Lower Limestone Rapids, about 65 km north-east of Gillam.
 Near the rowboat were some other items which the RCMP linked to the suspects.
 This location was 9 km north-east of where the burnt RAV4 had been found on July 23.
 An underwater search by the RCMP close to where the rowboat was found did not find anything further.

-On August 7, RCMP in northern Manitoba reported that they believed they found the bodies of the fugitives in thick bush close to the Nelson River, about 1 km west of where the damaged rowboat was found.
+On August 7, RCMP in northern Manitoba reported that they believed they had found the bodies of the fugitives in thick bush close to the Nelson River, about 1 km west of where the damaged rowboat was found.
 By August 12, an autopsy report from Winnipeg confirmed that the two bodies found belonged to the wanted suspects and that they died of self-inflicted gunshot wounds.
 The pair recorded a series of videos prior to committing suicide, in which they confessed to the murders.
 They gave no motive and expressed no remorse for the killings.